Chart Color Schemes

 Taylors Lakes is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Taylors Lakes, as per the latest Census, 90.4% of dwellings were houses with the remaining 9.6% being semi-detached, apartments, or other types.
-This compares to Melbourne metro's figures of 81.3% houses and 18.7% other dwellings.
-Home ownership in Taylors Lakes stood at 52.2%, with mortgaged properties at 37.4% and rented ones at 10.4%.
-The median monthly mortgage repayment was $1,820, higher than Melbourne metro's average of $1,700 but lower than the national average of $1,863.
-The median weekly rent in Taylors Lakes was $412, compared to Melbourne metro's $346 and the national figure of $375.
+The dwelling structure in Taylors Lakes, as per the latest Census, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 81.3% houses and 18.7% other dwellings.
+Home ownership in Taylors Lakes was at 52.2%, with mortgaged dwellings at 37.4% and rented ones at 10.4%.
+The median monthly mortgage repayment was $1,820, higher than Melbourne metro's average of $1,700.
+The median weekly rent figure was $412, compared to Melbourne metro's $346.
+Nationally, Taylors Lakes' mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing